7 Benefits of Telehealth in Rural Communities

 rural healthcare benefits telehealth remote patient monitoring

-Remote patient monitoring (RPM) and telehealth in rural communities address geographical barriers to quality healthcare.
-In fact, several studies have been conducted on the effectiveness of telehealth in rural communities, showing consistently positive results.
-For example, one rural Tennessee teleoncology program study found that 95% of patients who initially had in-person visits and used telehealth for cancer care for half of their visits said the experience was as good as or better than in-person appointments.
+A rural Tennessee teleoncology program study found that 95% of patients who initially had in-person visits, and then used telehealth for cancer care for half of their visits, reported the experience was as good as or better than in-person appointments.

 1. Provides rural communities with better access to high-quality healthcare.